selforganising/foundersandcoders/before.md

 #### Equipment

-If you have your own laptop computer (either a Mac or a PC), please bring it.
-Otherwise, <a href="mailto:academy@selforganising.org" target="_blank">please let us know in advance</a>, and we will provide you with a computer for the duration of the course.
+If you have your own laptop computer (Mac, PC, Linux or Chromebook), please bring it.
+Otherwise, <a href="mailto:academy@selforganising.org" target="_blank">please let us know in advance</a>, and we may be able to provide you with a computer for the duration of the course.
 You will also need a pair of earphones.

 #### Questions